Fleckism/SecurityPlus/My linked notes/Card Picker.md

 compute
 - In cloud architecture, the resources that provide processing functionality and services, often in the context of an isolated container or VM.

+stateless
+- A type of firewall that does not preserve information about the connection between two hosts.
+Often used to describe packet-filtering firewalls.

+ISSO (Information Systems Security Officer)
+- Organizational role with technical responsibilities for implementation of security policies, frameworks, and controls.

+cloud deployment model
+- Classifying the ownership and management of a cloud as public, private, community, or hybrid.

+RDP (Remote Desktop Protocol)
+- Microsoft's protocol for operating remote connections to a Windows machine (Terminal Services), allowing specified users to log onto the Windows computer over the network and work remotely.
+The protocol sends screen data from the remote host to the client and transfer mouse and keyboard input from the client to the remote host.
+It uses TCP port 3389.

+PFX (personal information exchange)
+- Windows file format for storing a private key and certificate data.
+The file can be password-protected.

+#zFleck black hole
+- A means of mitigating DoS or intrusion attacks by silently dropping (discarding) traffic.

+You have been asked to produce a summary of pros and cons for the products Chef and Puppet.
+What type of virtualization or cloud computing technology do these support?
+- These are orchestration tools.
+Orchestration facilitates "automation of automation," ensuring that scripts and API calls are made in the right order and at the right time to support an overall workflow.

+PPTP (Point-to-Point Tunneling Protocol)
+- Developed by Cisco and Microsoft to support VPNs over PPP and TCP/IP.
+PPTP is highly vulnerable to password cracking attacks and considered obsolete.

+orchestration
+- The automation of multiple steps in a deployment process.

+What tools are used for OSINT?
+- Open-source intelligence is a reconnaissance activity to gather information about the target from any public source.
+The basic tool is web searches/queries plus sites that scan/scrape/monitor vulnerabilities in Internet-facing services and devices.
+There are also specialist OSINT tools, such as theHarvester, that aggregate data from queries of different resources.

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-